Linton Jazz Constitution

-Members are strongly encouraged to pay an annual non-refundable subscription at the appropriate rate to be determined at the Annual General Meeting (AGM).
+Members are required to pay an annual non-refundable subscription at the appropriate rate to be determined at the Annual General Meeting (AGM).

 3.1 Exemptions from subscriptions.
 Members under the age of 18 and/or in full time education are to be exempt.
 The committee shall have the power to exempt from subscriptions other members of the band.

 3.2 Termination of membership.
 The committee reserves the right to terminate the membership of any member whose behaviour is contrary to the aims of the band or who brings the name of the band into disrepute.